 Are the symptoms of heart attack different for women?

-Like men, the most common heart attack symptom for women is pain or discomfort in the chest.
-However, women may also have a heart attack without having any chest pain.
-Women should be especially aware of the other possible symptoms of heart attack, including shortness of breath, sweating, fatigue and dizziness.
+The most common heart attack symptom for women is pain or discomfort in the chest.
+Women are more likely to have a heart attack without having any chest pain.
+Therefore, women should pay close attention to other symptoms of heart attack.
+These include shortness of breath, sweating, fatigue, and dizziness.

 What should I do if I have symptoms of heart attack?

-If you think you may be having a heart attack, it’s important to seek treatment right away.
+If you think you may be having a heart attack, get treatment right away.
 Follow these steps:

-- After calling for emergency medical help, chew and swallow 1 uncoated adult aspirin (325 mg) or 4 uncoated baby aspirins (81 mg each).
-Don’t take the aspirin if you’re allergic to aspirin.
+- After calling for help, take 1 uncoated adult aspirin (325 mg) or 4 uncoated baby aspirins (81 mg each).
+Don’t take this if you’re allergic to aspirin.

-- If you are alone, unlock your door to let emergency help enter your home.
+- If you are alone and are able, unlock your door to let emergency personnel enter your home.

 - Sit in a comfortable chair and wait for help.

 A heart attack occurs when part of the heart muscle is damaged or dies from lack of oxygen.
 When a blockage occurs in your coronary arteries, blood and oxygen don’t get to the heart.
 This can lead to a heart attack if it isn’t treated quickly

 Most heart attacks are a result of coronary heart or artery disease.
 A waxy substance called plaque builds up in the arteries.
 This is called atherosclerosis.
 It takes years for the plaque to build up.
 When the plaque breaks up, it travels through the blood stream.
 This creates blood clots.
 The clots slow or stop blood flow to the heart.
 Then the heart doesn’t get enough oxygen.
 The tissue not receiving the oxygen begins to die.